jbowman86/Belly_Button_Biodiversity/README.md

 ## Overview

-Thus analysis aims to accomplish the follwoing:
+This analysis aims to accomplish the follwoing:

   1. Reading the samples.json using D3 Library.
   2. A horizontal bar chart with a dropdown menu to display the top 10 OTUs found in the individual selected.